Photoaging: Signs, symptoms and histopathology

-In addition to the above symptoms, photoaging can also result in an orderly maturation of keratinocytes and an increase in the cell population of the dermis where abundant; hyperplastic, elongated and collapsed fibroblasts and inflammatory infiltrates are found.
+In addition to the above symptoms, photoaging can also result in an orderly maturation of keratinocytes and an increase in the cell population of the dermis, where abundant, hyperplastic, elongated, and collapsed fibroblasts and inflammatory infiltrates are found.

 Photodamage can also be characterized as a disorganization of the collagen fibrils that constitute most of the connective tissue, and the accumulation of abnormal, amorphous, elastin-containing material, a condition known as actinic elastosis.

 Defense mechanisms

-Endogenous defense mechanisms provide protection of the skin from damages induced by UV.
+Endogenous defense mechanisms provide protection of the skin from damage induced by UV.

 Epidermal thickness

-UV exposure which would lead to an increase in epidermal thickness could help protect from further UV damage.
+UV exposure, which would lead to an increase in epidermal thickness, could help protect from further UV damage.

 Pigment

-It has been reported in many cases that fairer individuals who have lesser melanin pigment show more dermal DNA photodamage, infiltrating neutrophils, keratinocyte activation, IL-10 expression and increased MMPs after UV exposure.
-Therefore, the distribution of melanin provides protection from sunburn, photoaging, and carcinogenesis by absorbing and scattering UV rays, covering the skin lower layers and protecting them from the radiation.
+It has been reported in many cases that fairer individuals who have less melanin pigment show more dermal DNA photodamage, infiltrating neutrophils, keratinocyte activation, IL-10 expression, and increased MMPs after UV exposure.
+Therefore, the distribution of melanin protects from sunburn, photoaging, and carcinogenesis by absorbing and scattering UV rays, covering the skin's lower layers and protecting them from the radiation.

 Repair of DNA mutation and apoptosis

-The damage of DNA due to exposure of UV rays will lead to expression of p53, thereby leading to eventual arrest of the cell cycle.
+The damage to DNA due to exposure to UV rays will lead to the expression of p53, thereby leading to the eventual arrest of the cell cycle.
 This allows DNA repair mediated by endogenous mechanisms like the nucleotide excision repair system.
 In addition, apoptosis occurs if the damage is too severe.
 However, the apoptotic mechanisms decline with age, and if neither DNA repair mechanism nor apoptosis occurs, cutaneous tumorigenesis may result.

 Tissue inhibitors of MMPs (TIMPs)

 TIMPs regulate the activity of MMP.
-Many studies have shown that UV rays would induce TIMP-1.
+Many studies have shown that UV rays induce TIMP-1.